theparanoids/ysshra/README.md

 ssh-add -K ./docker/ssh-user/user_a
 ```

-* ssh against the sshra container
+* ssh against the ysshra container

 ```bash
 ssh -A user_a@localhost -p 222 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no \